Whale Watching in Gloucester MA [2023 Complete Guide]

 A humpback whale breaching in Stellwagen Bank National Marine Sanctuary

-Gloucester is a small town on the Atlantic coast of Massachusetts with a rich maritime and fishing history.
-Right now in 2023, Gloucester is celebrating its 400-year anniversary of European settlement.
-The town is known for its delicious seafood, relaxed vibe, historic structures, and of course, whale watching!
+Gloucester (pronounced “gloster”) is a small town on the Atlantic coast of Massachusetts with a rich maritime and fishing history.
+Last year, Gloucester celebrated its 400-year anniversary of European settlement, dating back to 1623.
+The town today is known for its delicious seafood, relaxed vibe, historic structures, and of course, whale watching!

 Gloucester is located approximately 12 miles from one of the most famous and active whale watching spots in the world.
-The most commonly sighted species are Humpback whales, but there’s so much life in the waters here that you have a very high probability of seeing many different types of marine species.
+The most commonly sighted whales are Humpback whales.
+There’s so much life in the waters here that you’ll see many types of marine animals.

 When is Whale Watching Season?